All Articles

 Here are some of the most common sales pipeline stages to help you get started.
 However, the exact stages of your sales pipeline should be customized to your team's needs.

-• Prospecting: In this stage, you’re actively looking for potential leads.
-There are a variety of different prospecting methods you can use to source leads, from outbound sales communications to inbound marketing.
-Many teams separate this stage visually into two parts: leads they’ve identified but have yet to reach out to, and leads they’ve already contacted.
+• Prospecting: In this stage, you're actively looking for potential leads.
+You can use a variety of different prospecting methods to source leads, from outbound sales communications to inbound marketing.
+Many teams visually separate this stage into two parts: leads they've identified but have yet to reach out to and leads they've already contacted.

 • Qualification: This step involves having a more in-depth conversation with your lead to determine if they are a good fit for your product or service.
 Lead qualification ensures that you're using your time and resources wisely to maximize the chances of closing a sale.